Where To Eat And Drink In Noe Valley guide image

 SFGuide

-Where To Eat And Drink In Noe Valley
+Where To Eat & Drink In Noe Valley

-Noe Valley feels almost like its own little town within SF.
-Here’s where you should be eating.
+Noe Valley feels like its own little town within SF.
+Here’s where to eat.

-If you got dropped in the middle of Noe Valley on 24th Street, you might think you were downtown in a small city in some random part of the country.
-This single half-mile stretch has everything you could need, from a bank to a dentist to a playground to a ridiculously tiny Whole Foods.
-It’s also home to a lot of great restaurants and bars, and so is the rest of Noe Valley.
-Even if you don’t live in the neighborhood, it’s worth coming here on a weekend to walk around, eat, and maybe see what it would feel like to live in a small city - or at least one smaller than SF.
+If you got dropped in the middle of 24th Street in Noe Valley, you might think you were in a small city in some other part of the country.
+This very casual half-mile stretch has everything you could need, from a bank to a dentist to a playground to a ridiculously tiny Whole Foods.
+The family-friendly area is also home to a lot of great comfort food restaurants and very chill bars.
+If you live in Noe Valley or are just passing through, use this guide.
+And good luck dodging the fancy strollers.

 RESERVE A TABLE